 The Founder and President of the Un-Stuckness Restoration Center (URC), Min.
-Jamillah Cupe, has a son and a grandson with special needs and therefore understands firsthand the challenges parents and caregivers face when navigating roadblocks, burnout, and limited support.
+Jamillah Cupe, has a son and a grandson with special needs.
+Her experience allows her to understand firsthand the challenges parents and caregivers are face with on the journey of navigating pass roadblocks, burnouts and limited support.

-Through her personal journey, she discovered the importance of creating a system that fosters balance, reduces stress, and supports overall wellbeing.
-Building upon these lessons, she authored a guided journal designed to help parents and caregivers develop practical strategies for everyday living and long-term resilience.
+Through her personal journey, she recognized the importance of creating systems that promote balance, reduce stress, and support overall well-being.
+Building on these insights, she developed a guided journal in 2024 to help parents and caregivers implement practical strategies for daily life and long-term resilience.
+In 2025, these same principles inspired the launch of this program.

 Participants in the program will: